Get your ’rick rolling: Style Invitational limerick guide

 On the other hand, “finding” does not rhyme with “trying” or “crying,” because the stressed syllables — “find” and “try” — don’t rhyme.
 “Finding” rhymes with “binding,” because “find” rhymes with “bind.”
 And you can’t pretend words are accented differently from how they really are, just because you’ve changed them in your head: You can’t decide to pronounce it “hemorRHOID” so it’ll rhyme with “my Droid” (that’s from an actual entry).

 Remember that rhymes are determined by sound, not spelling.
 “Loser” rhymes with “cruiser” but not with “poser.”
-Tinkering with spelling for humorous effect is optional, as in “Dracula” and “vernacula,” as ace limerician Hugh Thirlway has done.
+Tinkering with spelling for humorous effect is optional, as in “Dracula” and “vernacula,” as the late ace limerician Hugh Thirlway has done.

 Content

 The Invitational is a humor contest, and so we want our limericks to be clever and funny.
 The best of our limericks build to a punchline, a clever ending.
 Barbed “dark” satire with a bitter tone counts in our book as humor if it’s cleverly done, just as an angry political cartoon would.
-Puns and other wordplay are a good way to get ink.
+Chris Doyle’s limerick about police SWAT teams, used as an example for Week 1396, is a case in point.
+Puns and other wordplay are a good way to get ink (see the punchline of that same Doyle limerick).

 As with all Style Invitational contests, we don’t want work that’s been published elsewhere, including online.
 It’s probably okay, though, if you’ve just shared your limerick with friends on your Facebook page, on a little-seen blog, etc. If you’re not sure about whether it’s kosher for this contest, go ahead and send it to me, but tell me where people might have already seen it.